GLOBAL INCIDENCE AND TRENDS

 • Evidence from the United States has shown that the death rate for women obtaining legally induced abortions is 0.7 per 100,000 procedures overall and 0.1 per 100,000 procedures at or before eight weeks of pregnancy.1

-• The proportion of abortions that are performed under unsafe conditions is not currently known.
-However, complications from unsafe abortions are common in developing regions, where the procedure is often highly restricted.
+• Complications from unsafe abortions are common in developing regions, where the procedure is often highly restricted.
 Estimates for 2012 indicate that 6.9 million women in these regions were treated for complications from unsafe abortions, corresponding to a rate of 6.9 women treated per 1,000 women aged 15–44.2 Furthermore, most recent estimates suggest that some 40% of women who experience complications never receive treatment.

 • Treating medical complications from unsafe abortion places a considerable financial burden on public health care systems and on women and families in developing regions.
 According to estimates for 2014, the annual cost of providing postabortion care in developing countries was US$232 million.
 If all those who needed treatment received it, the cost would be US$562 million.3